 When looking to ship your car overseas, the chore of learning the do’s and don’ts can be overwhelming.
 However, with the basics down pat, moving from sea to shining sea can be a bit less challenging.

-Here’s what you should know when shipping a car to a U.S. port
+Shipping a car to a U.S. port

 - Vehicles must be operable, free of leaking fluids and thoroughly washed and cleaned to allow for an accurate inspection at the origin port.